OCamlverse/ocamlverse.github.io/content/subtleties_if_semicolon.md

   else print_string "high\n";
   print_string "done\n"
 ```
 This behaves identically to the `foo` function defined above.
+Great.

 Next we define a function in which the let is in the second branch of
 the `if`: